mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Graphics card (GPU)

 With scarce physical space and motherboard ports, I didn't want a dedicated graphics card.
-I chose a motherboard and CPU combination that supported graphics rendering without an external card.
+I chose a motherboard and CPU combination that supports graphics rendering without an external card.

 ### Host bus adaptor (HBA)

-Many NAS builds include a [host bus adaptor](https://www.truenas.com/community/threads/whats-all-the-noise-about-hbas-and-why-cant-i-use-a-raid-controller.81931/).
+Many NAS builds include a [host bus adaptor](https://www.truenas.com/community/threads/whats-all-the-noise-about-hbas-and-why-cant-i-use-a-raid-controller.81931/) (HBA).
 An HBA is a chip that goes into the PCI slot of a motherboard and increases the number of disks the motherboard can support.

-Using an HBA with ZFS requires you to [reflash the firmware](https://www.servethehome.com/ibm-serveraid-m1015-part-4/) in a process that sounds tedious and confusing.
+ZFS requires you to [reflash the HBA's firmware](https://www.servethehome.com/ibm-serveraid-m1015-part-4/) in a process that sounds tedious and confusing.
 I decided to punt on the HBA until I need more storage.
 The ASUS A320I-K has four SATA ports, which is enough for my initial needs.
 I made sure to leave a PCI slot empty for a future HBA.

 ### ECC RAM